 International privacy is a dynamic area of the law in which consumers, private entities, and government actors seek to balance the considerable benefits of technological innovations with critical privacy concerns.
-The state of the law in the European Union ("EU") has fundamentally changed since the implementation of the General Data Protection Regulation ("GDPR") in 2018.
+The state of the law in the European Union (EU) has fundamentally changed since the implementation of the General Data Protection Regulation (GDPR) in 2018.
 Among other things, the GDPR implements new protections concerning the transfer of EU citizens' information to non-EU countries.
 Equally significant, stronger privacy rules have been developed in Latin America, Asia, and certain U.S. states.
 As a result, many multinational organizations are requesting confirmation that their Canadian legal counsel comply with these laws.

-LSPs representing clients based outside Canada, or who are engaged in cross-border files, should consider the application of foreign privacy laws to the PCI they may handle in the course of an en-
+LSPs representing clients based outside Canada, or who are engaged in cross-border files, should consider the application of foreign privacy laws to the PCI they may handle in the course of an engagement.
+In some circumstances, it may be appropriate to seek foreign law advice before committing to receive or transmit data subject to international privacy laws.